MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 That made some sense to me, I figure either the rows or columns should be PullUp while the other is PullDown.
 This did not produce any reasonable results either.
-At this point, I had written some debug-code which scanned all GPIO-pins and printed if their state changed, while I was pressing keyboard buttons.
+At this point, I had written some debug-code which scanned all GPIO-pins and printed if their state changed, and I was mashing keyboard buttons.

 I was getting frustrated with non-progress and decided to look into QMK, there's a lot of `__weak__`-linkage, the [abstract class of C](https://en.wikipedia.org/wiki/Weak_symbol), so actually following the code in QMK can be difficult, which is why I hadn't browsed it in more depth earlier.

 But I did find the problem.
-All pins, rows and columns, should be pulled high (PullUp), then the column that should be checked is set low, and all rows are checked, if any row goes low then the switch connecting the checked column and that row is being pressed.
+All pins, rows and columns, should be pulled `high` (PullUp), then the column that should be checked is set `low`, and all rows are checked, if any row goes `low` then the switch connecting the checked column and that row is being pressed.
 In other words:

-Set `col0` to low, if `row0` is still high, switch `0, 0` top-left for example, is not pressed.
+Set `col0` to `low`, if `row0` is still `high`, switch `0, 0` top-left for example, is not pressed.
-If `row1` is now low switch `1, 0`, first key on the second row, is being pressed.
+If `row1` is now `low`, it means that switch `1, 0`, first key on the second row, is being pressed.

 Now I can detect which keys are being pressed, useful functionality for a keyboard.

 ### Split keyboards

 Looking back at the [schematic](https://docs.splitkb.com/hc/en-us/article_attachments/8356613654940) I see that there's a pin labeled side-indicator, that either goes to ground or voltage.
-After a brief check it reads, as expected, high on the left side, and low on the right side.
+After a brief check it reads, as expected, `high` on the left side, and `low` on the right side.

 Now that I can detect which keys are being pressed, by coordinates, and which side is being run, it's time to transmit key-presses from the right-side to the left.

 The reason to do it that way is that the left is the side that I'm planning on connecting to the computer with a usb-cable.
 Now, I could have written to code to be side-agnostic, checking whether a USB-cable is connected and choosing whether to send key-presses over the wire connecting the sides, or the USB-cable.
-But, that approach both increases complexity and binary size, so I opted not to.
+However, that approach both increases complexity and binary size so I opted not to.

 #### Bits over serial

 Looking at the schematics again, I see that one pin is labeled `DATA`, that pin is the one connected to the pad that the [TRRS cable](https://splitkb.com/products/coiled-angled-trrs-cable) connects the sides with.
-However, there is only one pin on each side, which means that all communication is limited to high/low on a single pin.
+However, there is only one pin on each side, which means that all communication is limited to `high`/`low` on a single pin.
 Transfer is therefore limited to one bit at a time.

 Looking over the default configuration for my keyboard in QMK the [BitBang](https://github.com/qmk/qmk_firmware/blob/master/docs/serial_driver.md)